 - In June, NARD staged a week-long strike, but doctors treating coronavirus cases remained on the job.

+"Embarking on a strike at this time that the country is battling with the Covid-19 pandemic is ill-timed and ill-advised," he said.
 Unlike previous strikes, medics treating coronavirus patients were part of the latest action.

 Doctors have long complained of a lack of beds and drugs in hospitals as well as inadequate protective kits.

 Other demands include life insurance coverage, a pay rise and payment of unsettled wages.